ilan-schemoul/Comment.nvim/README.md

     padding = true,
     ---Whether the cursor should stay at its position sticky = true,
+    ---If filetype of the buffer is part of the following list
+    ---then only block comments will be used, even for toggler.line keymap only_block_ft = {},
     ---Lines to be ignored while (un)comment
     ignore = nil,
     ---LHS of toggle mappings in NORMAL mode